UPPMAX/HPC-python/docs/packages.rst

    .. tab:: HPC2N

-	Another way to find Python packages that you are unsure how are names, would be to do
+	At HPC2N, a way to find Python packages that you are unsure how are names, would be to do

 	.. code-block:: sh